A holistic approach to treating a dog or cat with atopic dermatitis include:

 Natural remedy for cats and dogs with atopy

-While many pet owners turn to steroids and antihistamines to help their dogs or cats with skin allergies, supporting your pet's immune system may help reduce the occurence of flareups and allergic responses.
+While many pet owners turn to steroids and antihistamines to help their dogs or cats with skin allergies, supporting your pet's immune system may help reduce the occurrence of flareups and allergic responses.
 A strong immune system clears out allergy response cells like histamines.

 Omega 3 fatty acids have been shown to reduce the amount and effects of histamines that are released during an allergic response.
 They help to reduce inflammation and improve your pet's coat quality by creating a protective barrier in the skin to block out irritants and infections .
 Most dogs and cats respond well to omege 3 fatty acids with noticeable improvement within a month.
 For more information on fatty acids, visit The Benefits of Omega 3 Fatty Acids for Dogs and Cats.